sbatch

 -M, --clusters=<string>

 Clusters to issue commands to.
 Multiple cluster names may be comma separated.
 The job will be submitted to the one cluster providing the earliest expected job initiation time.
 The default value is the current cluster.
 A value of 'all' will query to run on all clusters.
 Note the --export option to control environment variables exported between clusters.
-Note that the SlurmDBD must be up for this option to work properly.
+Note that the slurmdbd must be up for this option to work properly, unless running in a federation with FederationParameters=fed_display configured.

 --comment=<string>